leighseverson/purexposure/README.md

 `exposure_df` data frame returned from `write_exposure`.
 If there are more than one exposure values calculated per location, the data frame should be manually filtered first.
-The `exposure_df` data frame in this example was written in the `write_exposure` example below.
+The `exposure_df` data frame in this example was written to the “fresno\_example” directory in the `write_exposure` example below.

 ``` r
 exposure_df <- readRDS("~/Documents/fresno_example/exposure_df.rds")